Saint Francis Xavier Mission (Lewis County, Washington): Building history

+Education

 The Sisters of Providence operated a convent and the Providence of Our Lady of the Sacred Heart School from November 13, 1876, through the school year of 1897–1898, teaching both boys and girls, separately from one another.
 Most of their students were French Canadian Catholics.
 The school failed financially owing in part to the Depression of 1893 and the increased availability of public schools in nearby towns.

 Later, Franciscan friars served at the mission from 1908 to 1996, and Franciscan Sisters (Sisters of St. Francis of Penance and Charity) operated a boarding school for girls, St. Mary's Academy, 1911 to 1973; the buildings for this school are distinct from those of the old Sisters of Providence school.
 The former St. Mary's buildings are now owned by Cowlitz Tribal Housing, associated with the Cowlitz Indian Tribe.

-One of the largest changes that has impacted the Church of Saint Francis Xavier since the departure of the Franscscian Friars is the lack of clergy.
-The parish, once the hub of several other South West Washington missions has been reduced to one.
-Its former parishes included Sacred Heart, Winlock (closed 2016), Sacred Heart, Morton (closed 2018), Saint Agnes, Napavine (closed 1980), Our Lady of the Assumption, St. Urban (Closed 1965).
-The Church of Saint Yves, Mossyrock, and the church of Saint Mary, Keslo are all that remain from the once large mission.
-Since 2009 the former St. Mary's has served as senior housing for the tribe.
+Senior class members from Jesuit High School in Beaverton, Oregon, since 1996, undertake a traditional 12 mi walk from the Cowlitz Salmon Hatchery to the mission.
+Described as a pilgrimage and a rite of passage, the event is a show of class unity and friendship that involves prayer and reflection.
+The walk usually contains a theme and students are taught the history of the St. Xavier mission.
+The day usually ends with a meal and worship service.
+As of 2023, approximately 7,000 people, mostly students, family, and faculty, have participated in the walk.